Saturday, November 30, 2013

 A Criminal Prison

-Andersonville Prison, Georgia, visited Nov.
+Andersonville Prison, Georgia, Nov.
 25, 2013

 Sitting in the midst of the cotton fields and piney woods of south Georgia is a grim reminder of the fanaticism and carelessness of the southern planter class.
-Thousands of tiny marble gravestones mark the emaciated, sick and starving bones of Union soliders who died in an ill-conceived and shabby prison called Andersonville.
+Thousands of tiny marble gravestones mark the emaciated, sick and starving bones of Union soldiers who died in an ill-conceived and shabby prison called Andersonville.
 Like the 'concentration' camps of the Nazis, Andersonville became a vast warehouse where men died through neglect and brutality – though not through labor.

 It is a vast field surrounded by woods that slopes from two sides down to a little creek ironically called “Sweetwater.”
 The field was surrounded by a 15 foot fence with guard towers every 50 feet.
 The camp had no adequate housing, unlike most northern camps, but instead a field covered with homemade tents, blankets and canvas stretched over branches.
 The was no ostensibly fresh water except for the creek running through it from the west.
 However, the Confederates had their latrines and waste water upstream, so the water brought death-dealing diarrhea and dysentery.
 Nearly 13,000 soldiers died in only 14 months.
 During its existence, Andersonville held 45,000 prisoners, 32,000 at its height at one time.